-How do you build home equity?
+How do I build home equity?

 - Subtract your mortgage balance.
 Once you know the market value of your home, subtract the amount you still owe on your mortgage and any other debts secured by your home.
 The result is your home equity.